 Stress is defined as the physical response (deformation) in materials caused by force.
-It usually occurs as a result of an applied force (mechanical stress), which causes the material to deform, but is also often due to the effects of force within a material or larger system.
+It usually occurs as a result of an applied force (mechanical stress), that causes the material to deform, but it is also often due to the effects of force within a material or larger system.

 Stresses are subdivided as follows:

 - Type: normal stresses and shear stresses

 - Origin: tension, compression, bending, torsion, residual and thermal stresses